Our School

 SUMMER CAMP

-The Canadian School of Lebanese Dance hosts a week-long day camp during the summer for children between the ages of 8 and 12.
-Participation in the camp is open to all children.
+The Canadian School of Lebanese Dance hosts a week-long day camp during the summer for children between the ages of 6 and 13.
 The program includes indoor and outdoor arts and sports activities.
 The camp is intended to build friendships, foster self-confidence and encourage creativity through performance.
+This activity is open to the general public.

-The School also hosts a 3-day camp at Camp Air-Eau-Bois for youth between the ages of 13 and 18.
-Participation in the camp is open to all children.
+The School also hosts a 3-day outdoor camp for youth between the ages of 14 and 18.
 All performing arts activities are performed outdoors and incorporate daily sports activities.
 The camp seeks to bring youth together to discover the wealth of Lebanese performing arts in a natural environment where spontaneity and adaptability are central to artistic creation.
+This activity is open to the general public.